 In order to sous vide, you need a sous vide machine.
 You can buy an entire contraption that fills with water or you can just buy a circulator that you add to your own pot that will heat the water and maintain the proper temperature (see below for my recommendations).
-You will also need plastic bags, jars, or, of course, Stasher bags which are made of silicone (and therefore completely plastic free and reusable), I'd say this is your best bet.
+You will also need sous vide-safe bags to cook in.
+Since Stasher bags are made of pure platinum, food-grade silicone (and therefore completely plastic-free and reusable), I'd say this is your best bet.

 The process involves filling your pot with water, set the sous vide machine, add in the bag with the protein, and let it do its thing.
 You can choose to sear the protein after removing it from the sous vide, if desired (particularly for meat).

 Sous vide is french for “under vacuum,” since the protein is sealed in a container like a jar or sealable bag.
 The method was invented by French chef George Pralus in 1974 after discovering it was a fantastic way to cook foie gras.
 The process was mostly used in restaurant settings due to the expensive and bulky equipment needed, until recent years when at-home machines were made accessible on the market.

 Repeat after me: "sue-veed."
 For added emphasis, wear a beret and hold a baguette while you practice saying it.

 There are many benefits to using the sous vide method.
 Here are a few standouts:

 - It's easy.
 One of the most enjoyed benefits of sous vide is that it’s a low key, easy, and safe way to cook something slowly and perfectly.
 You don’t need to monitor the stove or a skillet, and you can even sous vide the meat ahead of time, and then sear the meat before serving it for dinner.